Making an Impact as We Nourish Littleton Each Week!

 A Kitchen Volunteer’s Story: Pat Estes

 Pat Estes has been a volunteer for Break Bread since day one.
-In fact, she was a part of the conversations held at Littleton United Methodist Church that created Break Bread.
+In fact, she was a part of the original conversations that led to the creation of Break Bread.
 Most Saturdays, Pat helps with set-up, shares in the meal and …